sarthakpunjabi/sarthakpunjabi/README.md

 ### Hi there, I'm Sarthak - aka[AIStackr] 👋

-## I'm a Developer , Guitarist , BasketballPlayer and a Student
+## I'm a Developer , Guitarist , basketeer and a Student

 <hr>